31 March 2007

 Here's Hersh, unfettered by his New Yorker editors, speaking with Bill Maher on "Real Time":

 "This is, without question, the most dangerous Administration we've ever had.
-They don't understand the Middle East, they have a disaster on their hands in Iraq, and they are trying to 'fail forward' by pushing into Iran, saying, "Maybe we'll bomb Iran, maybe we won't."
+They don't understand the Middle East, they have a disaster on their hands in Iraq, and they are trying to 'fail forward' by pushing into Iran, saying, "Maybe we'll bomb Iran, maybe we won't."'Fail forward': nice.
+I've been struggling for a catchphrase to describe my romantic life.

 We're running clandestine, covert operations with the help of the Saudis—in effect, we're outsourcing clandestine operations to the Saudi government, which is pretty amazing for an American government.
 We're outsourcing the most sensitive operations there are.
 We're not telling the Congress.
 We're disobeying the law.
 We're using money that isn't appropriated.
 The system is completely broken, and these guys are marching to their own tune."